gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-09-28-a-haze-of-inspiration.md

 ----

-Thanks to vivarado for feedback on this piece ahead of publication.
+Thanks to vivarado for feedback on this piece ahead of publication.<br>
+And thanks to Nick, Jan and Neil for feedback that led to post-publication revisions.